kvvin/kvvin/README.md

 ## Hello, World! 👋

-I'm Kevin Manjooran, and I'm passionate about Web development, Game development and Mobile app development.
+I'm Kevin Manjooran, and I'm passionate about Web development and Game development.
 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects, contributions, and other cool stuff I've been working on.

 ## 🌟 Key Skills